List of Apollo astronauts: Apollo astronauts who walked on the Moon

-Apollo astronauts who flew to the Moon without landing
+Apollo astronauts who flew to the Moon's vicinity without landing

 Besides the 12 people who have walked on the Moon, 12 more have flown to within 0.001 lunar distance of its surface.
-As of November 2025, only Fred Haise is alive at age years.
+As of February 2026, only Fred Haise is alive at age years.
 During each of the six missions with successful lunar landings, one astronaut remained in lunar orbit while the other two landed.
-In addition, the three-person crews of Apollo 8 and Apollo 10 also entered lunar orbit, and the crew of Apollo 13 looped around the Moon on a free-return trajectory.
+In addition, the three-person crews of Apollo 8 and Apollo 10 also entered lunar orbit, and the crew of Apollo 13 looped around the Moon 158 miles above the surface on a free-return trajectory.

-All nine crewed missions to the Moon took place as part of the Apollo program over a period of just under four years, from 21 December 1968 to 19 December 1972.
-The 24 people who have flown to the Moon are the only people who have traveled beyond low Earth orbit.
+All nine crewed Apollo missions to the Moon's vicinity took place over a period of just under four years, from December 21, 1968, to December 19, 1972.

-Jim Lovell, John Young, and Eugene Cernan are the only three people to have flown to the Moon twice.
-Young and Cernan each set foot on it during their respective second lunar missions, while Lovell is the only person to have flown to the Moon twice without landing.
+Jim Lovell, John Young, and Eugene Cernan are the only three people to have flown to the Moon's vicinity twice.
+Young and Cernan each set foot on the Moon during their respective second lunar missions, while Lovell is the only person to have flown to the Moon's vicinity twice without landing.

-During Cernan's first lunar mission on Apollo 10, he tied the present record set by Bill Anders on Apollo 8 as the youngest person to fly to the Moon.
+During Cernan's first lunar mission on Apollo 10, he tied the present record set by Bill Anders on Apollo 8 as the youngest person to fly to the Moon's vicinity.
 Each was 35 years and 65 days old on his launch date and 35 years and 68 days old when he entered lunar orbit.
-The oldest person to fly to the Moon was Alan Shepard, who walked on its surface during the Apollo 14 mission.
+The oldest person to fly to the Moon's vicinity was Alan Shepard, who walked on the Moon during the Apollo 14 mission.
 Shepard was 47 years and 74 days old on his launch date and 47 years and 78 days old when he entered lunar orbit.

 Jim Lovell and Fred Haise were scheduled to walk on the Moon during the Apollo 13 mission, but the lunar landing was aborted following a major malfunction en route to the Moon.
 Haise was again scheduled to walk on the Moon as commander of Apollo 19, but Apollo 18 and Apollo 19 were canceled in 1970.
 Because of Apollo 13's free-return trajectory, Lovell, Swigert and Haise flew higher above the Moon's 180° meridian (opposite Earth) than anyone else has flown (254 km/158 mi).
-Coincidentally, due to the Moon's distance from Earth at the time, they simultaneously set the present record for humans' greatest distance from Earth, reaching an altitude of 400,171 km (248,655 mi) above sea level at 0:21 UTC on 15 April 1970.
+Coincidentally, due to the Moon's distance from Earth at the time, they simultaneously set the record, which stood until Artemis II's lunar flyby in 2026, for humans' greatest distance from Earth, reaching an altitude of 400,171 km (248,655 mi) above sea level at 0:21 UTC on April 15, 1970.